 Undergraduate students graduate with an average of $30,000 in student loan debt.
-This amount can feel overwhelming, but there are several ways to save money on your student loans, both while you are in school and after you graduate.
+This amount can feel overwhelming.
+However, there are several tips for saving money on student loans.
+You can do it while you are in school and after you graduate.

 The second way to save money on your student loans is to make payments while in school.
-Most loans will give you a deferred payment option, which means you don’t have to make any payments on your student loans while you’re in school or during your grace period after graduation.
-While this might sound like a good option, interest will still accrue on your loans during this time, meaning a larger bill at repayment.
+Most loans will give you a deferred payment option.
+This means you don’t have to make any payments on your student loans while you’re in school or during your grace period.
+While it sounds like a good option, interest accrues on your loans during this time.
+That could mean a larger bill at repayment.
 If you budget to make full principal and interest payments while still in school, you’ll save the most money over the life of the loan, but that isn’t always feasible for everyone.
 Another great way to save money is to make interest-only payments while in school.
 This monthly payment will be much less than a full principal and interest payment, but will set you up for success when you get to repayment.

 Refinancing or consolidating your student loans may also be a good option for you.